 Generally, the larger the population served by a water system, the more frequent the monitoring requirements.
-However, the frequency varies dependent on which contaminant is being evaluated and the source water used by a public water system (e.g., surface water systems and systems that use ground water under the direct influence of surface water typically monitor more frequently than a ground water system).
-Monitoring requirements also vary by public water system type which is based on how long a person is likely to have access to the water.
+However, the frequency varies depending on which contaminant is being evaluated and the type of source water used by the public water system (e.g., surface water systems and systems that use ground water under the direct influence of surface water typically monitor more frequently than a ground water system).
+Monitoring requirements also vary by public water system type, which is based on how long a person is likely to have access to the water.

 Typically, testing would be most limited at a church that people attend only once per week, more expanded at a school or office building, and most extensive in a village or city.
 This is because the health effects of some contaminants are acute, such as E. coli bacteria, meaning they have the potential to pose an immediate risk to health.
 Other health effects are chronic, meaning that adverse health effects may result if the contaminant is consumed over an extended period of time.
 Examples of contaminants with chronic effects include arsenic and lead.
 Some contaminants can aesthetically impact drinking water, meaning the effects are in appearance or odor.
 Examples of these contaminants include iron or sulfate.

 - Microbiological contaminants, such as viruses and bacteria, which may come from sewage treatment plants, septic systems, agricultural livestock operations and wildlife

 - Inorganic contaminants (IOCs), such as salts and metals, which can occur naturally or result from urban stormwater runoff, industrial or domestic wastewater discharges, oil and gas production, mining or farming